 Massaging your scalp can help offset this stress-induced hair loss by aiding relaxation.
 Not just that, gentle kneading helps warm the scalp skin and dilate the blood vessels underneath.
-This kind of physical stimulation, thus, improves the blood circulation in the targeted area.

 3. Drink more water

-Thus, you must try to maintain an optimal fluid intake throughout the day to keep your hair cells healthy and well functioning.
+Thus, you must try to maintain optimal fluid intake throughout the day to keep your hair cells healthy and well functioning.

-4. Recognize stress triggers
+4. Manage stress

-Aside from health complications, stress can affect the texture, appearance, and quality of your hair.
+Stress can affect the texture, appearance, and quality of your hair.
 Increased stress prematurely initiates the resting phase of your hair follicles and keeps your hair from growing long and strong.

 People who take a lot of stress or go through some extreme trauma often experience excessive shedding of hair, and the only way to counter this hair loss is to bring the stress levels under control.

 You can try yoga to help you increase oxygen intake, which switches the body from a sympathetic to a parasympathetic mode, bringing down stress.
 This, in turn, helps reduce stress-induced hair fall.